mattmaynes2/aria/reports/research/03-SmartDevices.md

 ### Evaluation

-This is a simple thermostat that will be easy to control using z-wave and as it doesn't have any learning on it there won't be any conflicts with our system.
+This is a simple thermostat that will be easy to control using z-wave and as it doesn't have any learning on it, so there won't be any conflicts with our system.

 ### References